 If you fall into the categories above, then please fill-in our online application for the programme.

 In this program students will explore housing, planning and policy issues in European cities as well as consider how these apply in other regions of the world.
 With a focus on real urban contexts, the course will examine subjects such as architecture and neighbourhood design, housing finance and policy, urban planning and sustainability, and the impact of household and demographic change.
 Amsterdam is one of Europe’s most vibrant and attractive cities, providing a fascinating laboratory for the exploration and examination of urban issues.

 City spaces and urban places

 Urban development and redevelopment in a European context

 Upon successful completion of the programme, students who wish to earn credits will receive an official transcript stating the courses taken, credits earned and grades obtained.

 EUR 1650: Tuition fee.
-Including lunch on class days, all course materials, excursions and events.
+Including lunch on class days, all course materials, public transit card and excursions and events.

 EUR 600: Approximate housing fee for the duration of the course.
 Arranging housing through our office is optional.

 There are several scholarship opportunities.
 Please check the course website for more information and scholarship deadlines.